vmikk/seqhasher/README.md

 | xxhash+murmur3 | 2.273 ± 0.237 |   2.070 |   2.819 | 2.26 ± 0.27 |
 `Values are in seconds per 500,000 sequences (756,622,201 bp)`

-As shown, xxHash and MurmurHash3 offer the best performance, while MD5 is the slowest among the tested algorithms.
+As shown, xxHash and MurmurHash3 offer the best performance.

-### Processing large file

-Compare an `AWK`-based solution against the `seqhasher` binary.
+> [!NOTE]
+> However, it's important to note that these values may depend on
+> the instruction set of the CPU being used, as some processors may
+> optimize specific algorithms differently (e.g., via `SIMD` or other hardware acceleration).
+> For example, modern CPUs may use **SHA Extensions** to accelerate SHA-family algorithms.
+> Additionally, the performance reported here is tied to the particular implementations
+> of the hash algorithms used in `seqhasher`.
+Other implementations may yield different results,
+> and these values should not be interpreted as a definitive ranking of the algorithms themselves.